-(a) You may vote by proxy by completing, dating and signing the enclosed form of proxy and sending it by mail or delivering it to TSX Trust Company, Proxy Department, 100 Adelaide Street West, Suite 301, Toronto, Ontario M5H 4H1 to be received by no later than 4:30 p.m.
-(Toronto time) on January 28, 2019 or, if the Meeting is adjourned, by 4:30 p.m.
-(Toronto time) on the second last business day preceding the date of the adjourned Meeting at which the proxy is to be used. (b) If you plan to attend the Meeting and vote your shares in person, you do not need to complete and return the form of proxy.
-Your vote will be recorded and counted at the Meeting.
-Please register with a representative of TSX Trust Company upon arrival at the Meeting.
+(a) you may vote by proxy by completing, dating and signing the enclosed form of proxy and sending it by mail or delivering it to TSX Trust Company, Proxy Department, 100 Adelaide Street West, Suite 301, Toronto, Ontario

+M5H 4H1 to be received by no later than 4:30 p.m.
+(Toronto time) on January 27, 2020 or, if the Meeting is adjourned, by 4:30 p.m.
+(Toronto time) on the second last business day preceding the date of the adjourned Meeting at which the proxy is to be used;.